Prashant Jain, India's largest equity fund manager, resigns from HDFC AMC

 Moreover, the board of directors in a meeting held earlier today, also approved the appointment of Chirag Setalvad as Head - Equities and Shobhit Mehrotra as Head-Fixed Income.
 Both, Setalvad and Mehrotra will be reporting to Navneet Munot, Managing Director & CEO of the company, it added.

 Setalvad has been part of the investment teams since inception of the company and after a brief stint of 2.5 years outside starting October 2004, joined the company once again in March 2007.He has been managing some of the equity schemes for a long time.

-Moreover, Mehrotra has been with the company for over 18 years and is presently managing few Fixed Income schemes.
+ON the other hand, Mehrotra has been with the company for over 18 years and is presently managing few Fixed Income schemes.

 The company also stated that both the top executives are "capable Investment professionals, ready to take up the mantle of heading the Equities and Fixed Income function and are well supported by highly experienced and committed team of Investment professionals."